Pochetes/portfolio-api/README.md

 For more details, visit [connect to a MongoDB database](https://docs.atlas.mongodb.com/).

 ### Creating a virtual environment
+My application currently uses Pipenv to manage dependencies and environments, but you can also use pip + virtualenv.

 To create a virtual environment, create a hidden `virtualenv` file, like so:
 ```